 2. A measurement system: any laser tracker such as Leica, API or Faro and or optical CMM such as the C-Track stereocamera from Creaform should work

 3. RoboDK software must be installed and an appropriate license for ISO9283 testing is required.
 For network licenses, an internet connection is required to check the license.
 To install or update RoboDK for an ISO9283 performance test:

-Set up the driver for the measurement system (not
+b.
+Set up the driver for the measurement system (not required for

 Unzip and copy the appropriate folder: